-Unions were incepted to look out for actors to keep them safe and ensure standards that allow actors to have a dignified living as workers in America.
+Unions were created to look out for actors—to keep them safe and ensure workplace standards that allow them to make a dignified living in America.
 These protections vary from objective workplace safety standards to health care coverage, retirement funds, minimum payments, and residual payments.

 What does this mean in terms of strikes?
 For actors’ unions to strike effectively, they must recruit in-demand actors who producers wouldn’t be able to make the desired profit without and pressure production companies and producers into collective bargaining agreements.
 Thus, unions campaign hard to prove their effectiveness to potential members, perpetuate membership status as a desirable qualification for professional actors, and create momentum for actors to join, pay dues, and, when necessary, carry out strikes.

-There are 160,000 members of SAG-AFTRA and 51,000 members of Actors’ Equity, with SAG-AFTRA being considered one of the nation’s most high-profile unions because of its celebrity-power and annual awards show.
+There are 160,000 members of SAG-AFTRA and 51,000 members of Actors’ Equity, with SAG-AFTRA being considered one of the nation’s most high-profile unions because of its celebrity-power and annual Screen Actors Guild Awards.